mctinker/Map-Tasker/README.md

 ### Usage

 - Ensure the dependencies are already installed.
+Performing  `pip3 install maptasker` will automatically install the dependencies along with MapTasker.
 - If installed from Github, open a terminal window and change to the directory into which the zip file was uncompressed
 - Enter the command: